-In the McLerran-Venugopalan approach [?] the transverse momentum transfer scale for the onset of gluon saturation depends on the gluon density (and thus on the number of participating nucleons), and is connected with the rapidity (y) of measured particles by $Q_s^2 \sim A^{\frac{1}{3}} e^{\lambda y}$ suggesting that saturation effects may best be studied at large y, or at large values of the related pseudorapidity $\eta = -ln(tan(\frac{\theta}{2}))$, i.e at small angles θ relative to the beam direction.
+The transverse momentum transfer scale for the onset of gluon saturation depends on the gluon density (and thus on the number of participating nucleons), and is connected with the rapidity (y) of measured particles by $Q_s^2 \sim A^{\frac{1}{3}}e^{\lambda y}$ suggesting that saturation effects may best be studied at large y, or at large values of the related pseudorapidity $\eta = -\ln(\tan(\frac{\theta}{2}))$, i.e at small angles θ relative to the beam direction.

-Collisions between heavy ions with energies E=100AGeV at the Relativistic Heavy Ion Collider (RHIC) as observed by provide a window to the low-x gluon distributions of swiftly moving nuclei.
-In particular, head-on collisions between deuterons and gold nuclei in which hadrons, produced mostly in gluon-gluon collisions, are detected, as in BRAHMS, close to the beam direction but away from the direction of motion of the gold nuclei, allow to probe the low-x components of the wave function of the gold nuclei.
+Collisions between heavy ions with energies E=100AGeV provide a window to the low-x gluon distributions of swiftly moving nuclei.
+In particular, head-on collisions between deuterons and gold nuclei in which hadrons, produced mostly in gluon-gluon collisions, are detected, close to the beam direction but away from the direction of motion of the gold nuclei, allow the probing of the low-x components of the wave function of the gold nuclei.

-Figure xxx shows the nuclear modification factors obtained at the 4 rapidities for d+Au collisions.
+Figure 17 shows the nuclear modification factors obtained at the four rapidities for d+Au collisions and figure ?? the respective central to peripheral ratios.
 At present quantitative theoretical predictions of this effect are not available, but the observations seem to be supported in a qualitative fashion by the CGC model.
-However a more detailed understanding of this phenomenon requires comparison to quantitative predictions of the various models on the market (e.g. CGC, gluon shadowing, hadronic models).
+However a more detailed understanding of this phenomenon requires further comparison to quantitative predictions of various theoretical models (e.g., CGC, gluon shadowing, hadronic models).

 Figure 18.
-Plot of RCp in d+Au.
+Plot of RCP in d+Au.

-Most recently we have carried out the first analysis of the nuclear modification factors for $\sqrt{s{NN}} = 200$ GeV Au+Au collisions in the rapidy range $\eta = 2.9-3.5$ from the 2004 RHIC run.
+Most recently we have carried out the first analysis of the nuclear modification factors for $\sqrt{s{NN}} = 200$ GeV Au+Au collisions in the rapidy range $\eta = 2.9-3.5$ using data collected by BRAHMS in the 2004 RHIC run.
 The results are consistent with the persistence of high pt suppression into this rapidity range for Au +Au collisions, thus suggesting that there may be two competing mechanisms responsible for the observed high p-t suppression in energetic Au+Au collisions, each active in its particular rapidity window.